-The following explanation represents the national parties' general agreement on the subject of past practice.
-The explanation is not exhaustive, and is intended to provide the local parties general guidance on the subject.
+The following explanation represents the National parties' general agreement on the subject of past practice.
+The explanation is not exhaustive, and is intended to provide the Local parties general guidance on the subject.

-The local parties must insure that the facts surrounding a dispute in which past practice plays a part are surfaced and thoroughly developed so an informed decision can be made.
-While a past practice that is inconsistent or in conflict with the National Agreement is not binding, Article 5 may limit the employer's ability to take a unilateral action where a valid past practice exists.
+The Local parties must ensure that the facts surrounding a dispute in which past practice plays a part are surfaced and thoroughly developed so an informed decision can be made.
+While a past practice that is inconsistent or in conflict with the National Agreement is not binding, Article 5 may limit the Employer's ability to take a unilateral action where a valid past practice exists.
 While most labor disputes can be resolved by application of the written language of the Agreement, it has long been recognized that the resolution of some disputes requires the examination of the past practice of the parties.